NeuraCerebra-AI/LLM-Model-Response-Tester/README.md

 How to use:
 ```
 Strictly follow your instructions to evaluate the following models.
-Ensure your responses are heavily detailed:
+Ensure your responses are heavily detailed.
+Summarize at the end with a markdown table with the metrics, percentage, and letter grades, including an overall section:

 <prompt>
 INSERT PROMPT HERE